Behaviours and Strategy

 This flexible model enables us to respond quickly to local and national issues.
 By developing key issue based hubs, staff across all our schools are able to work collectively and collaboratively, thus saving time and resources.
 The changing nature of these hubs also enables us to build capacity through upskilling key staff.

 We undertake annual peer reviews in each school.
 This involves the CEO, headteachers from one or more of our schools, the head of the host school, members of the host school local governing body and our primary or secondary school improvement directors.
-The host school sets three priorities from their SEF and the team work together to review practice.
+The host school sets three priorities from their self-evaluation and school improvement plans.
 This process has proved highly effective in establishing areas of best practice that we can share, and areas for development that we can support.
-From this we produce a development plan to include joint CPD, partnership working, moderation, joint planning, reciprocal visits etc.
+From this we produce a development plan to include joint CPD, partnership working, moderation, joint planning and reciprocal visits.

 School Improvement Growth Model

 As the MAT has grown our structures continue to evolve whilst still retaining the local, collaborative working that is at the heart of what we do.
 As a result, we have developed a flexible hub structure based upon identified issues and best practice match.
 These changing groups of staff work together to support each other in addressing identified progress gaps such as phonics or maths.
 Such hubs are also used to work together to respond to changes such as the development of new data systems.
 Because this structure is not fixed, it can be adapted as further schools join, depending upon their skills and areas for development.
 These “task and finish” hubs have a finite timescale and deliver against agreed action plans.
-These action plans are reviewed by the Headteacher Leadership Team and progress is reported to the School Improvement Directors Committee.
+These action plans are reviewed by the Headteacher Leadership Team and progress is reported to the Trustees School Improvement Committee.

 Impact Upon Outcomes